** Update: Sold!! **

-I’m selling my Ford E350 with a 6.0 turbo diesel that has already been converted to a most badass, move-in ready campervan!
+I’m selling my 2004, 1-ton, Ford E350 with a 6.0 turbo diesel that has already been converted to a most badass, move-in ready campervan!

-I bought this as a completely bare cargo van two years ago, built it out, and have been driving it across the country ever since while living in it.
+I bought this as a completely bare cargo van four years ago, built it out, and drove it across the country for 2.5 years while living in it.
 But not too much.
 In fact, I’ve only put about 35,000 miles on it.
+For the past year, it has been in storage and maintained by family members, making sure everything still works, seals are lubricated, and that it’s ready for its next owner.
 This AdventureVan has a lot of adventure left in it.

 You can see the entire build-out and quality work that went into by clicking through the links here, and/or watching the 13 videos of how everything was built on my YouTube channel.